Sir Henry Wilson, 1st Baronet: Junior officer

-Between 1881 and 1882 Wilson made several unsuccessful attempts to get into the British Army officer-training establishments; two to enter the Royal Military Academy (Woolwich) and three for the Royal Military College (although there were nine applicants for every place in the late 1870s).
+Between 1881 and 1882 Wilson made several unsuccessful attempts to get into the British Army officer-training establishments: two to enter the Royal Military Academy, Woolwich and three for the Royal Military College, Sandhurst.
 The entrance examinations to both relied heavily on rote learning.
-Sir John Fortescue later (in 1927) claimed that this was because as a tall boy he needed "time for his brain to develop".
+Sir John Fortescue later claimed that this was because as a tall boy he needed "time for his brain to develop".

-Like French and Spears, Wilson acquired his commission "by the back door" as it was then known, by first becoming a militia officer.
-In December 1882 he joined the Longford Militia, which was also the 6th (militia) Battalion of the Rifle Brigade.
-He also trained with the 5th Munster Fusiliers.
+Like John French and Edward Spears, among others, Wilson acquired his commission "by the back door", as it was then known, by first becoming a militia officer.
+In December 1882 he joined the 6th (Royal Longford Militia) Battalion, Rifle Brigade.
+He also trained with the 5th Battalion, Royal Munster Fusiliers.
 After two periods of training he was eligible to apply for a regular commission, and after further cramming in the winter of 1883–84, and trips to Algiers and Darmstadt to learn French and German, he sat the Army exam in July 1884.
 He was commissioned into the Royal Irish Regiment, but soon transferred into the more prestigious Rifle Brigade.

-Early in 1885 Wilson was posted with the 1st Battalion to India, where he took up polo and big game hunting.
+Early in 1885 Wilson was posted with the 1st Battalion of the Rifle Brigade to India, where he took up polo and big game hunting.
 In November 1886 he was posted to the Upper Irawaddy, just south of Mandalay, in recently annexed Burma to take part in the Third Burmese War, whose counter-insurgency operations in the Arakan Hills became known as "the subalterns' war".
 The British troops were organised into mounted infantry, accompanied by "Goorkha police".
-Wilson worked with Henry Rawlinson of the King's Royal Rifle Corps, who described him in his diary as "a very good chap".
+Wilson worked with Henry Rawlinson of the King's Royal Rifle Corps (KRRC), who described him in his diary as "a very good chap".
 On 5 May 1887 he was wounded above the left eye.
 The wound did not heal and after six months in Calcutta he spent almost the whole of 1888 recuperating in Ireland until he was passed fit for regimental duty.
 He was left disfigured.
 His wound earned him the nicknames "Ugly Wilson" and "the ugliest man in the British Army".